WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Options: A comma separated list of votable options.
 May contain one or more selectors.
 - Voters: A comma separated list of allowed voters.
 May contain one or more selectors.
 - Show Voters: Specifies whether the result shows who voted what (yes) or just the final vote count per option (no).
 Defaults to `yes`.
+- Random: A selector that is used to select a random player from when "Random" is specified as an available option.
+Defaults to `@All`.
 - Poll Opening Trigger: The poll may open on a specified trigger type.
 Additional abilities may be executed as part of this trigger.
 - Poll Closed Ability: An ability to execute on poll closing